I love to read books, most of the time it are technological or political thrillers, but I also like to read books about IT.

 Conclusion

-And of course, if you have any good suggestion on books about IT then let me know, I will add them to the list.
+And of course, if you have any good suggestions on books about IT then let me know, and I will add them to the list.